LukeSmithxyz/LARBS/README.md

 LARBS was originally intended to be run on a fresh installation of Arch Linux, and provides you with a fully configured diving-board for work or more customization.
-But, LARBS also works on preconfigured systems *and* other Arch-based distrobutions such as Manjaro and Parabola (although Parabola, which uses slightly different repositories, might miss one or two minor programs).
+But, LARBS also works on preconfigured systems *and* other Arch-based distributions such as Manjaro and Parabola (although Parabola, which uses slightly different repositories, might miss one or two minor programs).